KevinTThomas/sle_activity_scrnaseq/README.md

 `docker pull milescsmith/sle_activity_scrnaseq:4.1.2`

-The docker container is based on the [rocker/rstudio:4.1.2](https://hub.docker.com/r/rocker/rstudio) container and thus runs a version of RStudio appropriate for running the analysis notebooks.
+The docker container is based on the [rocker/rstudio:4.1.2](https://hub.docker.com/r/rocker/rstudio) container and thus runs a version of RStudio appropriate for compiling the analysis notebooks.
 The dockerfile for building the above image can be found within this repository.